develop2arman/rust-all-in-one/workspace/trait/TRAIT.md

 `Closures`:

-> Somewhat like the ClickCallback trait, closures in Rust are simply particular traits.
-You can read more about how this works in Huon Wilson's in-depth post on the topic.
+> Somewhat like the **ClickCallback trait**, closures in Rust are simply particular traits.

 `Conditional APIs`: